husarion/rosbot-gamepad/README.md

 Connect a gamepad (tested on Logitech F710) to the **USB port of ROSbot**.

-In the ROSbot's terminal run:
+In the ROSbot's terminal execute (in `/home/husarion/rosbot-gamepad` directory):

 ```
 docker compose up